IntelliTect/Coalesce/docs/pages/generated/client/view-model.rst

         For each :ref:`Instance Method <ModelMethods>` on your POCO, the members outlined in :ref:`Methods - Generated TypeScript <ModelMethodTypeScript>` will be created.

     Enum Members
-        For each :cs:`Enum` property on your POCO, the following will be created:
+        For each :csharp:`enum` property on your POCO, the following will be created:

         - A static array of objects with properties :ts:`id` and :ts:`value` that represent all the values of the enum.